 Assessing each individual order’s size, weight, locations, pickup and delivery times, and consolidating them onto the most cost-effective and available routes and modes is typically a valuable but time-consuming task.
-However, with automated tools like Shipwell’s Load Optimization, it can now be completed in a matter of seconds.
+However, with TMS integration tools like Shipwell’s automated Load Optimization, it can now be completed in a matter of seconds.

-There may not be much that shippers can do to improve gas prices or inflation, but with improved efficiency, it’s possible to significantly reduce the time it takes to plan and route shipments as well as the costs associated with moving them.
-And with that capability, you can pass the savings on to your price-sensitive back to school shoppers.
+There may not be much that shippers can do to improve gas prices or inflation, but with improved efficiency, it’s possible to significantly reduce the time it takes businesses to plan and route shipments as well as the costs associated with moving them.
+And with that capability, you can pass the savings on to your price-sensitive back-to-school shoppers.

-For more information on Shipwell’s automated Load Optimization capabilities,click here.
+For more information on Shipwell’s automated Load Optimization platform capabilities,click here.
 Or to speak to an expert about how Shipwell can help you to uncover greater efficiency in your supply chain,schedule a demo today.